C3PablO/pablo-romero-jaren-site/_posts/en/donde_esta_mi_calcetin.md

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc004.png)

-To create this story I was inspired by my daughter Violeta who loves taking off her socks at any time since she was a baby and like the one in the book her socks would end up in all sort of unexpected places.
-She has a very creative mind and if she doesn't know where the socks are she would tell us an ingenious story when we ask.
+To create this story I was inspired by my daughter Violeta who loves taking off her socks at any time since she was a baby and like the one in the book her socks end up in all sort of unexpected places.
+Violeta has a very creative mind and if she doesn't know where the socks are she tell us ingenious stories when we ask.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc005.png)